Vegan Dutch Apple Pie

-You’re going to LOVE this apple pie with crumb topping.
-It’s a sweet, tangy, buttery pie covered in a crunchy, cinnamon flavoured streusel topping.
-A classic, warming recipe that will help get you through the rest of winter!
+You’re going to LOVE this vegan Dutch apple pie with crumb topping.
+It’s a sweet, tangy, ‘buttery’ pie covered with a crunchy, cinnamon flavoured streusel topping.
+A classic, warming, dairy-free recipe that will help get you through the rest of Winter!

 Does anyone else struggle with that awkward period between the beginning of January and the end of March?

 The excitement of Christmas and New Year is gone, but the weather outside is still cold and miserable, and there’s not much to look forward to except the countdown to Spring.
 Do you know what helps me get through it?
 This vegan apple crumble pie recipe.

 It’s so sweet and satisfying, and I love the combo of warm fruit and cold ice cream.
 It’s true winter comfort food.

 To be honest, I’ve never really considered having or making an apple crumble pie.
 I always thought it had to be one or the other- either apple pie OR apple crumble.
 But I can confirm that combining the two results in the best dessert EVER.

 Now, I’m not (and never have been) Dutch so my recipe might not be 100% the traditional way.
 But this is my own interpretation, and in my humble opinion, it is fantastic.

 You start with a layer of shortcrust pastry on the bottom, fill it with a sweet apple mix then finish it off with lots of crumbly cinnamon topping.
 I have been working hard on my shortcrust pastry and think I’ve finally nailed it.
 It has just the right amount of sweetness, and it melts in your mouth while still being sturdy enough to hold the pie filling.

 You can use canned apple pie filling for this recipe if you prefer but I highly recommend making your own.
 Nothing beats homemade!